EXTENUATING CIRCUMSTANCES (TAUGHT PROGRAMMES) - 2021/22

 The EC application must also state the student’s relationship to the deceased.
 It is unlikely that further professional evidence detailing the effects on the student will be required.

 A serious short-term illness or accident

-Since evidence such as a photograph, prescription or admissions record, does not necessarily specify the negative affect on the student’s ability to complete their assessment(s), where possible and relevant, evidence from a suitable health professional detailing these effects should also be submitted.
-Photographic evidence must clearly show that the circumstance relates to the student and be accompanied by additional evidence.
+Since evidence such as prescription or admissions record, does not necessarily specify the negative affect on the student’s ability to complete their assessment(s), where possible and relevant, evidence from a suitable health professional detailing these effects should also be submitted.

 A copy of medical history / notes and/or any evidence that only records the student’s self-reporting of the health problems will normally be deemed insufficient for requests not covered by self-certification.

 Unforeseen recent illness of dependents or close family members

 Supporting statement from family member/Academic Adviser; Medical certificate or GP’s letter relating to the dependent/family member confirming the recent sudden or severe nature of the illness.
 The impact on the student will be inferred/accepted for requests for short-term requests of up to a month.
 If longer adjustments are requested then independent professional third party evidence should be submitted which confirms the impact on the student.

 A long-term physical or mental health condition worsening or a mental health crisis